the-themis-benchmarks/home/README.md

 ```
 3. (optional) modify the emulator configuration to ensure optimal testing performance of testing tools:

-In our evaluation, we set an emulator with 2GB RAM, 1GB SdCard, 1GB internal storage and 256MB heap size (the file for modification is: `~/.android/avd/Android7.1.avd/config.ini`)
+In our evaluation, we set an emulator with 2GB RAM, 1GB SdCard, 1GB internal storage and 256MB heap size (the file for modification usually is: `~/.android/avd/Android7.1.avd/config.ini`)

 ```
 sdcard.size=1024M